-You became part of a spiritual battle the day you trusted the Lord Jesus Christ as your personal Savior.
+You became part of the spiritual warfare the day you trusted the Lord Jesus Christ as your personal Savior.
 Like in any other battle, in spiritual warfare also it’s very important that every Christian knows how to hold his ground.
-In today’s sermon we are going to learn what steps we must take in order to secure our territory.
+In today’s sermon, we are going to learn what steps we must take in order to secure our territory.
 Please turn your Bible with me to Ephesians 6:10-18.

 A. Battles are exhaustive.
-An exhausted solider needs to restore his strength or he becomes an easy target for the enemy.
+An exhausted soldier needs to restore his strength or he becomes an easy target for the enemy.

 B. This verse indicates that the source of our energy is not found within ourselves but within the Lord Jesus Christ.

-C. I faith in God in order to tap into this source of strength.
+C. I place my faith in God in order to tap into this source of strength.
 Then the Lord’s power becomes my power.

 A. In warfare gathering intelligence is key.
 It’s used to identify and assess the enemy.
 The entire offensive depends on it.

 C. The weaponry used depends on the kind of enemy you will engage.
-Like Pistols are useless in a situation that requires the heavy artillery our enemy is spiritual and therefore we need spiritual weapons.
+You can’t take a knife to a gunfight.
+Likewise, in spiritual warfare our enemy is spiritual and therefore we need spiritual weapons.

 A. The belt held the rest of the armor together.
 From it hang the scabbard in which the sword was sheathed, (Ephesians 6:17)

 B. The interpretation is 2 fold.
-First it means the word of God, (John 8:32).
-We must know the word by heart.
+First, it means the word of God, (John 8:32).
+In spiritual warfare we must know the word by heart.